List of Euphoria characters: Chris McKay

-McKay is a young football player and Cassie's ex-boyfriend who is having difficulties adjusting to college.
-He is hazed by his fraternity brothers at a party and ends up getting Cassie pregnant which leads to her having an abortion.
+Christopher "Chris" McKay is a young football player and Cassie's ex-boyfriend, who is having difficulties adjusting to college.
+He is hazed by his fraternity brothers at a party and ends up getting Cassie pregnant, which leads to her having an abortion.
+Struggling with the problems in his life, Chris eventually breaks up with Cassie.

-Cassandra "Cassie" Howard
+Cassie Howard

 Sydney Sweeney stars as Cassie, Lexi's sister.